opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

     [2020-05-29T14:50:35,169][INFO ][o.e.n.Node               ] [runTask-0] started

-But to be honest its typically easier to wait until the console stops scrolling and then run `curl` in another window like this:
+But to be honest its typically easier to wait until the console stops scrolling and then run `curl` in another window like this to check if RENAMEME instance is running:

 RENAMEME this needs to be replaced:

     curl -u elastic:password localhost:9200

+## Get project source cod

-## Importing the project into IntelliJ IDEA
+###Importing the project into IntelliJ IDEA

 RENAMEME builds using Java 14.
 When importing into IntelliJ you will need to define an appropriate SDK.
 The convention is that **this SDK should be named